HackYourFuture-CPH/hyf-serverless-course/week3/lesson-plan.md

 ### 5. Cloudwatch

-This week, we will also begin to use the service called cloudwatch.
+This week, we will also begin to use the service called [cloudwatch](https://aws.amazon.com/cloudwatch/features/).
 Cloudwatch is flexible monitoring tool, which provides out of the box monitoring of key metrics for all of our infrastructure hosted on AWS.
 There is alot of utility in cloudwatch, but we will start off slowly by integrating it into our lambda.

-First off, to use it inside our lambda, we need to install the sdk to our lambda by running `npm install aws-sdk`.
+First off, to use it inside our lambda, we need to install the cloudwatch sdk to our lambda by running `npm install @aws-sdk/client-cloudwatch`.

-The general aws-sdk signature is usually first to define a client and payload.
-Then, create a request and execute it through the client.
+The general aws-sdk signature is usually done with three following steps:

+1. define a client
+2. define parameters/payload.
+3. call the relevant command with the payload through the client.

 For Cloudwatch this looks like the following.

 ```
 import { CloudWatchClient } from "@aws-sdk/client-cloudwatch";